Ocean Butterflies

 Ocean Butterflies Music (海蝶音樂) is an independent Asian music and entertainment company specializing in Chinese-Pop (C-pop).
 Founded in 1986, it operates in six regions: Mainland China, Taiwan, Hong Kong, Singapore and Malaysia.

 History

 In 1986, Ocean Butterflies was founded in Singapore as Ocean Butterflies Production Pte Ltd. In 1990, Ocean Butterflies expanded into music production and in record and singles production for artists from Taiwan, Hong Kong and Malaysia.

+In 1993, Ocean Butterflies launched Kit Chan with her first album, Do Not Destroy The Harmony.

+Billy Koh spotted A-do, a construction foreman during a talent search and signed him to Ocean Butterflies Music.
+A-do released his debut album in 2002.

+In 2002, Ocean Butterflies signed JJ Lin after he completed his National Service and launched his debut album in 2003.'

-In 2007, International Data Group, Susquehanna International Group & Accel Partners invested in the company to set up Ocean Butterflies International.
-It was acquired by Taihe Music Group.
-Billy Koh quit as chief executive officer of Ocean Butterflies in 2014 to set up Amusic Rights Management.
+In 2007, International Data Group, Susquehanna International Group and Accel Partners invested in the company to set up Ocean Butterflies International.
+Ocean Butterflies signed Hong Junyang, the runner-up in the male category of Project SuperStar 2005.

+In 2011, Ocean Butterflies held a 25th Anniversary Concert, These Are Our Songs.

+In 2014, chief executive officer Koh quit Ocean Butterflies to set up Amusic Rights Management.'
+Ocean Butterflies signed former Campus SuperStar season 2's contestant Stella Seah.

+In 2015, Ocean Butterflies was acquired by Taihe Music Group from China.'

 Enterprises

 Ocean Butterflies International comprises 5 major enterprises: